-The Chairman of Cochlear is Mr TCE Bergman.
+At the date of this report, the Chairman of Cochlear is Mr R Holliday-Smith.
 His director's fees are set at three times the base fee for non-executive directors.
 He does not receive any additional fees for serving on committees of the Board.